-On our way down from the top we pass through a fascinating, solitary landscape.
+On our way down from the top, we pass through a fascinating, solitary landscape.
 Our camp for the night is situated in Iferd, near the place where the nomads bring their animals in the spring.

 Day six: Iferd – Boulili – Marrakech (3,5 to 4 trekking hours)

-Our last trekking day takes us over the stony Tagdilte Plateau with its windblown Juniper trees and we enjoy new scenic views towards High Atlas and the M´Goun massif.
+Our last trekking day takes us over the stony Tagdilte Plateau with its windblown Juniper trees and we enjoy new scenic views of High Atlas and the M´Goun massif.
 The last stretch takes us down to a gravel road where our chauffeur meets us for the trip back to Marrakech.

 The return trip goes through the Dades Valley, the Valley of Roses, and the palm groves in Skoura.
 In Ouarzazate, we can pay a short visit to one of the film studios where many international films are made.
 We drive on through the spectacular Tizi n´Tichka Pass and arrive in Marrakech by evening.